ridiculous/usable/README.md

 Model.usable_method(model, :destroy_version).call # => nil
 ```

-## Separate included module from configurable methods
+## Separate the _included_ module from the _configurable_ methods

-Sometimes you want to define methods on the module but not have them be configurable.
-Define a module within the usable
+Sometimes you want to define methods on a module and have them always be included.
+To do this, define a module named
-module namespace and name it `UsableSpec`, and `Usable` will use that module to configure the available methods.
-Any naming
+`UsableSpec` in the scope of the module you are mounting. `Usable` will detect this and use he "spec" module to configure
-conflicts will be resolved by giving precedence to the parent module.
+the available methods.
+Any naming conflicts will be resolved by giving precedence to the parent module.

 For example: